 You might know this all too well, especially if you've recently lost your edges to a protective style that was too tight.
 But even if you have thinning or severely damaged edges, it's not too late!
 NaturAll Club has 10 steps to grow back your edges.
 And if your edges are healthy and you want to keep them that way, follow these same tips to let your edges thrive!

-How to grow back, protect, and maintain edges
+10 steps to grow back, protect, and maintain edges

 1. Limit use of extensions or high maintenance styles that pull or put tension on your edges.
 Even ponytails and twists can damage your edges if you make them too tight.
 If you do get extensions, ask your stylist to leave out your edges.
 And if you decide to take a break from extensions to give your edges and hairline some needed rest, check out these other protective styles you can try.

 2. Be careful of headbands and hats.
 Look for headbands with a silk lining, or use a thin satin scarf in between your hat and your hair.
 Satin or silk will protect your fragile edges from catching or breaking on hats.

 3. Wrap and protect your edges at night with a silk scarf or bonnet.
 Any other fabric (even the cotton of your pillowcase) will absorb oils and moisture from your hair, making it dry and brittle.
 Friction with the pillowcase will also snag and break your edges.
 Tie the scarf on your forehead instead of directly on your edges, to avoid friction.
 And if you have trouble sleeping with a bonnet, be sure to get satin or silk pillowcases.

 4. Massage edges with natural oils to keep moisturized and stimulate growth.
 The oils themselves stimulate growth and protect and strengthen your hair, and massaging your scalp also stimulates blood circulation and promotes growth.
 We recommend NaturAll Club's Jamaican Black Castor Oil Growth Serum to promote growth and a healthy scalp!